Anaïs fell into it when she was little. Even if she first tried to work...

 The history of Château Mauvinon began in 1962 when Claude Tribaudeau acquired the vineyard and...

 Château Mélin is a family winery.
 Our terroir is particularly warm and early.
-On the one hand, the gravelly soil captures heat and the Dordogne regulates and limits the temperature decrease at night.
-Deep soil is particularly draining, and therefore subject to water stress in dry years.
-Grassing should therefore be prohibited, with the exception of...Lire plus Learn more
+On the one hand, the gravelly soil captures heat and the Dordogne regulates and limits the reduction of heat...Lire plus Learn more

 Château Mélin is a family winery.
 Our terroir is particularly warm and early.
 On the one hand, the gravelly soil captures heat and the Dordogne regulates and limits the temperature decrease at night.
 Deep soil is particularly draining, and therefore subject to water stress in dry years.
 Grassing should therefore be avoided, with the exception of a few rainy years.
 Our soils are quite poor because there is no clay-humic complex to revitalize and nourish the soil.
 We only provide organic and vegetable matter.
 The Saint-Emilion appellation has different terroirs.
 Many vines are cultivated on plains or sandy-gravelly plateaus.
 We are generally the first to harvest in the Libourne area.
 Our urban vineyard is very early.
 We must avoid over-maturity because we can end up with a wine approaching 17%!